 The countryside and in the foreground the ruins of a church

 Cyrrhus has a place in Christian history because the relics of Sts.
-Cosmas and Damian were buried in a basilica of Cyrrhus and because Theodoret, the bishop of the town, played a major role during the Nestorian controversy, attended the Council of Chalcedon in 451 and wrote a life of St. Simeon the Stylite.
+Cosmas and Damian were buried in a basilica of Cyrrhus and because Theodoret, the bishop of the town, played a major role during the Nestorian controversy, attended the Council of Chalcedon in 451 and wrote about the lives of St. Maroun and of St. Simeon the Stylite.
 In the VIth century a Byzantine citadel was built on the top of the hill behind the theatre; probably with material taken from the town.
-The Roman Catholic Church has still a bishop see named after Cyrrhus.
+The Roman Catholic Church has still a bishopric see named after Cyrrhus.

 Buildings aligned along the street leading to the Northern Gate

 Cyrrhus was conquered by the Arabs in the VIIth century; it was than retaken by the Byzantines, conquered by the Seljuks and shortly after by the Crusaders who included it in the County of Edessa (Urfa).
-In 1150 it was conquered by Nour ed-Din, but according to chronicles it was already almost entirely abandoned.
+In 1150 it was conquered by Nur ad-Din, Atabeg of Aleppo, but according to chronicles it was already almost entirely abandoned.